Who are we?

 Conscious of our deficiencies and imperfections, we invite you to send us your remarks, corrections, comments... and to add your input to this venture and, except by express request to preserve anonymity, the list of the regular collaborators will grow rich by new participants.

-Alain Daubresse (Alantrigger), engineer, born in 1954, weapons of small sizes and technical curiosities.
+Alain Daubresse (Alantrigger), engineer, born in 1954, belgian weapons and Winchester.

 Guy Gadisseur, retired young person, born in 1946, Liege made handguns of the XIXe century.
 Deceased on February 25th, 2017

 Hausoul Philippe, communal civil servant, born in 1951, handguns.

 GP, journalist, born in 1953, Belgian regulation and civil guns.